BNSC1/android-notes/README.md

 - easier to reuse code
 - easier collab
 - separate of concern

+Dependency graph is built on compile-time for Dagger/Hilt, while for Koin, it's on runtime

 How DI works?: the service implements the interface, the client depends on the interface, the injector creates the service and injects it into the client